PoisotLab/ms_networkary_classifiers/README.md

-The results presented here highlight an interesting paradox: although the Random Forest was ultimately able to get a correct estimate of network structure [@tbl:comaprison], it ultimately remains a poor classifier, as evidenced by its low PR-AUC.
+The results presented here highlight an interesting paradox: although the Random Forest was ultimately able to get a correct estimate of network structure [@tbl:comparison], it ultimately remains a poor classifier, as evidenced by its low PR-AUC.
 This suggests that the goal of predicting *interactions* and predicting *networks* may not be solvable in the same way -- of course a perfect classifier of interactions would make a perfect network prediction; but even the